How to Dehydrate Beef Stock to Make Beef Bouillon – Dehydrating Beef Stock, A Step-by-Step Guide

 Regardless of the type of storage container, it must be air-tight.

 We are going to powder the dehydrated beef stock using a spice grinder.
-This is the spice grinder we use.
+This is the spice grinder we use, it’s available at Amazon.com.
 It has close to 4,000 customer reviews, with an average of 4.4 stars out of 5.
 It comes with 2 grinding bowls, a 2-blade grinder, and a 4-blade chopper.
-Cleaning out the spice residue when you’re finished is also easy.
+It’s also easy to clean out the spice residue when you’re finished.

 dehydrated beef stock turned into a bouillon powder in a spice grinder